 Programme of work

-Last updated: 15 November 2022
+Last updated: 2 November 2023

 Maintaining code - programme of work

-The Building Code update programme outlines the topics being worked on for current and future consultations.
+The Building Code update outlines the topics being worked on for current and future consultations.
 These topics supports other programmes of work such as higher-density housing and Building for Climate Change.

 Plumbing and drainage

-We proposed changes that focus on ensuring tap water intended for drinking is healthy, safe and fit for human consumption.
+We proposed changes that focussed on ensuring tap water intended for drinking is healthy, safe and fit for human consumption.
 These changes to the Building Code compliance pathways for water supply, foul water and surface water aim to improve the safety and reliability of new plumbing and drainage systems.

 Hollow-core floors